Individual participation in trade body working groups must be approved by line managers, and reviewed on a regular basis.

 As a result, Barclays typically seeks authority from its shareholders, by way of a resolution passed at its Annual General Meeting, to make political donations and to incur political expenditure, within specified maximum amounts.
 This resolution also applies to Barclays’ subsidiaries.
 This is a precautionary measure, to ensure that Barclays does not inadvertently breach the United Kingdom Companies Act 2006.

 In accordance with the US Federal Election Campaign Act, Barclays provides administrative support to a federal Political Action Committee (PAC) in the USA funded by the voluntary political contributions of eligible Barclays’ employees.
 The PAC is not controlled by Barclays and all decisions regarding the amounts and recipients of contributions are directed by a steering committee comprising employees eligible to contribute to the PAC.
-Contributions to political organisations reported by the PAC during the calendar year 2014 are disclosed in Barclays Annual Report and Accounts.
+Contributions to political organisations reported by the PAC are disclosed in Barclays Annual Report and Accounts.
+They are also available publically on the Federal Election Commission’s website.

 Colleagues involved in political activity in a personal capacity have a responsibility to make sure that this is kept entirely separate from their duties as an employee and that Barclays’ funds or resources (including time) are not used for political purposes.
 It is not permitted for any colleague to coerce or pressurise other employees to make political contributions.
 This is set out clearly in our Code of Conduct on which all employees undergo annual training.